tbesnier/PaNDaS/README.md

 ## Acknowledgements

-This work was partially supported by the project **4DSHAPE ANR-24-CE23-5907** of the French National Research Agency (ANR).
+This work was partially supported by the project **4DSHAPE ANR-24-CE23-5907** of the French National Research Agency (ANR) and by the ERC Consolidator Grant 101087347 (VEGA).
 This code is built on [DiffusionNet](https://github.com/nmwsharp/diffusion-net) and [Neural Jacobian Fields](https://github.com/ThibaultGROUEIX/NeuralJacobianFields).

 ---